Skip to Content

 RELATED POST: How to Meet Someone Where They Are

 This one is an easy one.
 We all have access to other people, social media, the news, and any other information we want to look up 24 hours a day.
-But that doesn’t mean that we should use it.
+My own phone dings with near constant notifications.

 Our phones are a huge distraction to us, and they prevent us from establishing mindfulness, even when the moments are little.
-Not surprisingly, ComputerWorld tells us that our phones are a huge drain on productivity, and yes, internet and social media addictions have a correlation with lower life satisfaction.
+Not surprisingly, ComputerWorld tells us that our phones are a huge drain on productivity, and yes, internet and social media addictions have a correlation with lower life satisfaction and mental health issues.

-So unplug, disconnect, and even turn off your phone when you want to be mindful of your attention and focus.
+So unplug, disconnect, and even turn off your phone when you want to be mindful.

 Woman playing with her kids after work and putting all her attention on them

 In our hustle world, we are always working.
-I admit to hopping over to the computer to write a few lines of text or throw in a photo to a blog post when I could be hanging out with my kids.
+I admit I have a hard time stepping away from my computer, even if it’s just to write a few lines of text or throw in a photo to a blog post when I could be hanging out with my kids.

 But this means that I’m distracted by work and I’m not executing time management very well.
 When you are on the clock, be 100% focused on your work.
-And when your work day ends, put the work away, put it out of your mind, and be mindful of something else.
+So the next time your work day ends, put the work away, put it out of your mind, and be mindful of something else.

-This practice is a an easy way to practice mindfulness from day to day that can bring a lot of peace and freedom to our lives.
+This practice is a an easy way to practice mindfulness in our daily lives that can bring a sense of peace and freedom.

-One technique for dealing with anxiety works here in the very same way.
+One technique for dealing with symptoms of anxiety works here in the very same way.
 When we focus on our 5 senses, we are able to feel more grounded in the present moment.

 Thriveworks describes the 5 senses and some different ways that you can use them to ground yourself.
 They call it the 5-4-3-2-1 technique.
 Find 5 things to see and observe their color, shape, or pattern.
 Find 4 things to hear, and describe how loud or quiet they are, different timbres or musical sounds you might hear.
 Touch 3 things with texture, smooth or rough, patterns, or soft or hard.
 Smell 2 things, perhaps a candle, flower, or some coffee.
 And last taste 1 thing like a piece of chocolate or a crunchy chip.